cearc-sara/cearc-sara/README.md

 ![cover](https://github.com/cearc-sara/cearc-sara/blob/main/images/coverPhoto.gif)

 - 🔭 Completed full stack web development at Lambda School.
-- 🌱 I’m currently brushing up my skills and plan to learn Next.js.
+- 🌱 I’m currently brushing up my skills and learning Java/SDET.
 - 👯 I’m looking for a company where I can put my skills to use.
 - ⚡ I am working on a couple personal projects for family/friends.